The Dr. Cornelius Hopper Diversity Excellence Award

 Dr. Cornelius Hopper Diversity Excellence Award

-Individual – Any faculty or staff employee, SMU student, or an individual affiliated with the University such as an alumna, alumnus, donor or retired employee.
+- Individual – Any faculty, staff, student, or an individual affiliated with the University such as an alumna, alumnus, donor or retired employee.

 - Sustainable Impact resulting in institutional change for achieving diversity.